jnaalisv/archs/layers/README.md

 - dependencies declared in *implementation*-configuration don't leak anymore to consuming projects compile class path.
 This affects both third party libraries(hibernate-core, spring-orm) as well as subprojects(persistence)

+## 2nd update: spring-boot dependency management magic
+- it seems that ```org.springframework.boot```-plugin pulls in missing dependencies, in this case hibernate-core which is required in the application runtime classpath.
+Better to pull them in explicitly.

 ## Usage
 1. To run the app
 ```bash